MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

  Creates a new Function instance which combines the outputs of the specified list of 'operands' of Functions.
 The 'Outputs' of the new 'Function' are union of the 'Outputs' of each of the specified 'operands' Functions.
 As an example, when creating a classification model, typically the CrossEntropy loss Function and the ClassificationError Function comprise the roots of the computation graph which can be "Combine"d to create a single Function with 2 outputs; viz.
 CrossEntropy loss and ClassificationError output.

-Parameters:
+Parameter:
 * `operands`: the list of the functions or variables that should be included in the Outputs of the new function.

 ***
 ```cs